Washington State University: Campus

 The Pullman campus of Washington State University is 620 acre and is in the Palouse region.
-The average elevation of the campus is approximately 2500 ft above sea level, and is 7 mi west of the Idaho border and Moscow, home of the University of Idaho, also a land-grant institution.
+The average elevation of the campus is approximately 2500 ft above sea level, and is 7 mi west of the Idaho border and Moscow, home of the University of Idaho, also a land-grant and R1 research institution.
 The university communities are connected by Highway 270 and the Bill Chipman Palouse Trail.

 The Palouse is defined by its unique rolling hills that were created by wind-blown soil, which supports one of the world's most productive dry-land agricultural regions.
 The main crops are wheat, peas, barley, and lentils.
 Evenings are often highlighted by a spectacular blue-pink sunset, which the first Board of Regents decided to use as the college's colors (later changed to the current crimson and gray colors).
 Perched atop College Hill (one of the four main hills in Pullman), the campus overlooks downtown Pullman.

 Built environment

 Campus architecture is diverse, but its prevailing image is perhaps best characterized by a handful of red-brick buildings in the older campus core designed in a neo-Georgian or Renaissance Revival mode, many of which were constructed between the world wars.
 Yet WSU was hardly immune to modernist, "international style" trends of the post-World War II period, and features some notable examples of the type, particularly the Regents Hill dormitory complex, designed by Paul Thiry, on the north side of campus.
-By the 1990s, the university began to encourage eye-catching designs, including a 1994 addition to the old Holland Library (now called Terrell Library), by the Zimmer Gunsul Frasca Partnership (now ZGF Architects LLP) with a curving sweep of windows and a cone-shaped skylight above its atrium; an amenity-filled recreation center with a massive jacuzzi and fireplace in 2001; and the Samuel H. Smith Center for Undergraduate Education, or "CUE," named for WSU president Smith, who served from 1985–2000.
+By the 1990s, the university began to encourage eye-catching designs, including a 1994 addition to the old Holland Library (now called Terrell Library), by the Zimmer Gunsul Frasca Partnership (now ZGF Architects LLP) with a curving sweep of windows and a cone-shaped skylight above its atrium; an amenity-filled recreation center with a massive Jacuzzi and fireplace in 2001; and the Samuel H. Smith Center for Undergraduate Education, or "CUE," named for WSU president Smith, who served from 1985 to 2000.
 The latter two buildings were designed by Yost Grube Hall of Portland.